jallen2034/gpu-tracker-nestJS-API/readme.md

     - **Notes:**
         - Higher `maxPages` values will take longer to complete but will find more GPU models.
         - This operation must be performed before checking availability to populate the GPU database when I eventually bring in DuckDB.

-**Todo:** Realized after the fact the two payloads here should be standardized to use the same "sku" property.
-I'll fix that later.

 ### Environment Setup